 If you want to send your email right away, leave Send Now selected and click the Send Now button.

-If you want to schedule the email to send at a future date and time, click the Schedule for later radio button.
+If you want to schedule the email to send at a future date and time, click the Send at a Specific Time radio button.
 Two new boxes will appear:

 You must confirm that you want to send your email at a later date and time.
 If you have configured a split test, the message will confirm that the split test will be sent first.
 Then, either the Autopilot will send out the rest, or you will be notified of the split test results so you can send the rest manually.

-The message delivery may be canceled any time before it is scheduled to go out.
+The message delivery may be canceled up to five minutes before it is scheduled to go out.
 If you need to stop a scheduled blast, click the Cancel the blast option that will be present on the Status tab.
 Canceling the blast removes it from the send queue so you can make modifications and reschedule your email to send at whatever date and time you would like.